Skip to content

 Putting a price on carbon does not reduce greenhouse gases.
 It acts as incentive for businesses to reduce emissions:

-2. The faster businesses reduce their emissions (e.g. converting to renewable energy, becoming more efficient, etc) and/or offsetting their emissions (e.g., by planting trees), the faster they can make money by selling (‘trade’) their NZUs to other business that are exceeding their cap.
+2. The faster businesses reduce their emissions (e.g. converting to renewable energy, becoming more efficient, etc) and/or offsetting their emissions (e.g., by planting trees), the faster they can make money by selling (‘trading’) their NZUs to other business that are exceeding their cap.

 • Emitting 1 tonne of methane (CH4) is like emitting 25 tonnes of COi.e.
 25 NZU